April 30, 2020

 CASH AND DEBIT CARDS

-Traditional wisdom tends to dictate that “cash is king”; only paying for something if you have the funds to do so on hand is a great way to prevent you from going underwater on your debt, which is expensive and can expose a business during hard times to difficult choices and consequences.
-This makes using your debit card the best option if you’re good at managing your cash flow on a day to day basis; if you’re using Formations or are good about checking your financials yourself daily you can sometimes feel your way through the process of paying your bills in a timely and less expensive manner yourself.
-This does come with drawbacks however, and we’ll discuss those as part of our deep dive into credit.
+Traditional wisdom tends to dictate that "cash is king"; only paying for something if you have the funds to do so on hand is a great way to prevent you from going underwater on your debt, which is expensive and can expose a business during hard times to difficult choices and consequences.
+This makes using your debit card the best option if you're good at managing your cash flow on a day-to-day basis; if you're using Formations or are good about checking your financials yourself daily you can sometimes feel your way through the process of paying your bills in a timely and less expensive manner yourself.
+This does come with drawbacks, however, and we'll discuss those as part of our deep dive into credit.

-If you do business with someone who still only accepts cash or check then you need to get a W9 from them before you pay them as this is the only way you can properly issue the 1099 at the end of the year per IRS regulations.
+If you do business with someone who still only accepts cash or checks then you need to get a W9 from them before you pay them as this is the only way you can properly issue a 1099 at the end of the year per IRS regulations.
 That and the uncertainty of when a check will be processed by your vendor can lead to some awkward cash flow shortages.

 TYPES OF SMALL BUSINESS CREDIT

 There are quite a few credit vehicles that you can take advantage of as a business owner, the chief of which are credit cards, charge cards, lines of credit, and loans.

 Credit cards and charge cards are often the first and easiest form of credit for a company to obtain; many banks will allow corporate officers of S corps to use their personal credit to guarantee a business card as collateral, and some charge card companies (like American Express) will extend credit on a 30-day basis for many new businesses.